 One (1) 15-meter by 20-meter reinforced concrete beach ramp

-TMO Guihulngan - Approximately 116 kilometers north of the City, this port provides access to via small ferry vessels plying the route between Guihulngan and Tangil, Dumanjug, Cebu.
+TMO Guihulngan – Approximately 116 kilometers north of the City, this port provides access to via small ferry vessels plying the route between Basak, Guihulngan and Tangil, Dumanjug, Cebu.
 Port facilities include an L-type reinforced concrete finger pier 6-meter wide by 55-meter long, and a berthing area of 99 meters with six (6) cleats mooring fixtures.

-The Port of Dumaguete is the main gateway to the province of Negros Oriental and also a major link to Mindanao’s passenger and cargo traffic, and forms part of the western seaboard’s Strong Republic Nautical Highway (SRNH).
+Port of Dumaguete is the main gateway to the province of Negros Oriental and is also a major link to Mindanao’s passenger and cargo traffic, and forms part of the western seaboard’s Strong Republic Nautical Highway (SRNH).

 Other National/Municipal Port: